20 Shopify checkout customizations to increase sales (2025)

 8. Turn on Shop Pay

-One of the easiest ways to boost conversions is to enable Shop Pay, a checkout optimization app from Shopify.
+One of the easiest ways to increase conversions is to enable Shop Pay, a checkout optimization app from Shopify.
 It’s designed to make the checkout process faster, smoother, and more secure for your customers.

 It works by securely storing and encrypting your customers’ payment information, shipping and billing addresses, and email addresses.
 This way, they can complete their purchase in just one tap without having to fill out any forms or enter any details.

 Shop Pay also offers flexible buy now, pay later options.
 These options allow customers to split their payments into interest-free installments or pay with interest over three to 24 months.
+Additionally, Shop Pay offers carbon-neutral delivery and order tracking features.

 9. Add live chat or a chatbot